tittooin/mahesevapoint/replit.md

 - ✅ Replicated exact mahaesevapoint.in structure with complete document lists and service categories
 - ✅ Successfully completed migration from Replit Agent to Replit environment (January 26, 2025)
 - ✅ Fixed image sizing issues in hero section and contact footer for better layout
+- ✅ Configured application for GitHub Pages deployment with automated workflows
+- ✅ Created deployment scripts and documentation for static hosting
 - ✅ Application is fully functional and ready for production deployment

 # User Preferences